Doctoral Degree Requirements

 The D.E. is granted in recognition of superior achievement in coursework and an independent project.
 The project will usually be broad in scope, involve more than one discipline or subdiscipline and be closely tied to an industrial application.

 A minimum of 60 semester hours beyond the master's degree is required for the D.E. degree.
 This includes a minimum of 21 semester hours for the dissertation and a minimum of 39 semester hours of coursework.
-A student seeking the D.E. is required to complete a minimum of 21 semester hours in the major area (covering the domains of at least two subdisciplines), a minimum of six semester hours in advanced mathematics and nine semester hours in a synergistic area of engineering or science.
+A student seeking the D.E. is required to complete a minimum of 21 semester hours in the major area (covering the domains of at least two subdisciplines), a minimum of six semester hours in approved advanced mathematics and nine semester hours in a synergistic area of engineering or science.
+At the discretion of the dissertation committee and/or department, additional mathematics semester hours may be required.

 The dissertation must address an integrated industrial project.
 It is expected to result in a manuscript submitted for publication in an applied engineering journal and/or to documentation leading to a patent.